sepalani/MHTrIDA/server/tcp/p8200/README.md

  * Buffer Address: 0x80CD5318, Response Size: 0x80CD5310 [PAL]
  * Buffer Address: 0x80CD5318, Response Size: 0x80CD5310 [NTSC-U]
  * Buffer Address: 0x80CA9400, Response Size: 0x80CA93F8 [NTSC-J]

+The maximum buffer size seems to be 0x4000 bytes.
+Each time it receives data from the server, it decreases the buffer size with the size of the data received.
+It also move the buffer's pointer accordingly.